-A systematic and investigative approach is used to teach spelling.
-Where necessary, pupils will consolidate the phonic knowledge and skills from Key Stage 1 and for some children it will be necessary to continue with regular phonics sessions whilst in KS2.
+A systematic approach is used to teach spelling.
+Where necessary, pupils will consolidate the phonic knowledge and skills from Key Stage 1 and for some children it will be necessary to continue with regular ELS phonic interventions whilst in LKS2.
+The teaching and learning of phonics and the correspondence between letters and their sounds underpins all of the spelling strategies taught across the school.

-Each unit of spelling will be taught using the following teaching sequence, consisting of two or three 15/20 minute sessions a week supplemented by opportunities to make teaching points during shared and guided reading and writing.
+Each unit of spelling will be taught using the following teaching sequence supplemented by opportunities to make teaching points during shared and guided reading and writing.
 Where possible, spellings are reinforced during handwriting lessons.